ehisakhile/devops-challenge/ProjectDoc.md

 This project leverages helm/Kubernetes (K8s) to deploy, manage, and scale the bird API which I called *bird-fact-app* and birdImage API which I called *bird-fact-service*.
 The pods are designed with high availability and scalability in mind, using Kubernetes Horizontal Pod Autoscaling (HPA) to adjust the number of api instances based on real-time resource utilization.

+## Running Application

+You may access the application on this address: [http://3.138.194.89:30001/](http://3.138.194.89:30001/)

 ## Infrastructure
 The infrastructure was built using Terraform.
 You can find the infrastructure code in the [infrastructure](./infrastructure/) folder.
-To security, I set up a bastian host which is in the public subnet, the master and worker nodes are in the private subnet.
+For security, I set up a bastian host which is in the public subnet, the master and worker nodes are in the private subnet.
 To access the nodes, I opened SSH port (22).
 Other ports required by the nodes to work was also set.

 ## K8s Cluster
 Setting up the cluster was quite a challenge but I was able to pull it off using K3s - a highly available, certified Kubernetes distribution designed for production workloads.